defi-wonderland/aztec-patterns/patterns/note-sharing/README.md

 }
 ```

-When we `insert` a note in storage, the second argument is a boolean that tells the contract whether to call broadcast or not.
+When we `insert` a note in storage, the second argument is a boolean that tells the contract whether to invoke `broadcast()` or not.
 In our case, we will want to set this to `true` so that the note gets emitted to Alice.
 Once that's done, we will also want to emit the note to Bob, and for this one, we have to manually emit the encrypted log.
 It would look like this:

 ```rust
 fn create_request(question: Field, bob_address: AztecAddress) {